ndbroadbent-com/ndbroadbent-com.github.io/content/home/about.md

 weight = 0
 +++

 Hello!
 I'm a software developer.
 I enjoy building web apps with Rails, Node.js, React, and Ember.
-I also build iOS apps, and cross-platform apps with React Native (including native code in Swift, Objective C, Java, and C#.)
+I also build mobile apps with React Native, including native code in Swift, Objective C, Java, and C#.

 I enjoy working on DevOps, and am familiar with AWS, Terraform, Kubernetes, Chef, and Ansible.
 I also enjoy working on embedded software for Raspberry Pi and Arduino.